 The average web developer salary depends on multiple factors, such as educational history and specific job responsibilities.
 A full stack developer, for instance, earns more money than front end web developers or backend web developers for possessing more skills.
 Keep reading for web development salary information, including what you can expect to make at every step of your career.

-Web Developer Salary: An Overview of How Much Web Developers Make
+Web Developer Salary: An Overview

-According to the US Bureau of Labor Statistics, as of May 2020, the average web developer salary is $77,200 per year.
-This means half of web developers earned more than $77,200 in 2020.
-Further, the highest 10 percent were paid $146,430 per year, while the lowest 10 percent earned less than $38,550.
+According to the Bureau of Labor Statistics, the average web developer salary is $78,300 per year.
+The highest 10 percent of web developers were paid $168,200 per year, while the lowest 10 percent earned less than $38,550.
 This shows that the web developer average salary has a lot of variation depending on your skills, location, and experience.